Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/index.md

 ## Gateway API Support

-Kong are proud to be a driving force behind the Kubernetes Gateway API standard.
+Kong is proud to be a driving force behind the Kubernetes Gateway API standard.
 With multiple contributors in maintainer and reviewer roles, Kong is all-in on Gateway API as the future of Kubernetes networking.

 {{ site.kic_product_name }} was the first submitted conformance report, and is 100% compliant with the core conformance tests (in addition to many extended tests).
 Kong has implemented the Gateway API resources as first-class citizens, converting them directly in to {{ site.base_gateway }} configuration rather than using intermediate CRDs.
 This makes the Gateway API CRDs a native language for {{ site.kic_product_name }}.